-I can't access an approved Academic English language test because of the Covid-19 shutdown.
+I can't access a UKVI approved Academic English language test because of the Covid-19 shutdown.
 What should I do?

 I don't have my English assessment currently in place, but am planning on doing a test quite soon.
 Can I send in my application to SOAS first and submit my English assessment later?

 Yes, you can.
 Academic assessments and English assessments are done separately, so you could get a conditional academic offer in place from Admissions while you wait for your English assessment to be finalised.
 However, if you are planning on doing a test, please plan to get the test results to us before the end of June.